 This article is reviewed regularly (on a monthly basis) by Wego‘s editorial team to ensure that the content is up to date & accurate.

-Here is all you need to know about the celebration of the Festival of Colours in Kuwait.
+Here is all you need to know about the celebration of the Festival of Colors in Kuwait.

 Where is Holi celebrated in Kuwait?

-The expat community in Kuwait, primarily the Indian diaspora, celebrate Holi in their homes or at gatherings conducted by organisations.
-One such prominent Indian organisation is the Upkar Association Kuwait, which regularly organises a Holi bash every year.
+The expat community in Kuwait, primarily the Indian diaspora, celebrate Holi in their homes or at gatherings conducted by organizations.
+One such prominent Indian organization is the Upkar Association Kuwait, which regularly organizes a Holi bash annually.

 This year, Holi celebrations were held at a desert camp.
 Several games were conducted with fun activities for kids and families.
 The DJ’s tunes lifted the spirits of everyone present with festive music, and a huge spread of Indian delicacies and cuisines was laid out for everyone.